usememos/dotcom/content/docs/install/self-hosting.md

   - Value: String representing the database source name.
 Only applicable when using the MySQL or PostgreSQL driver.
   - Default: Empty string.
   - Purpose: Specifies the database source name (DSN) for connecting to the database.

+- **frontend (--frontend)**

+  - Value: Boolean (true/false).
+  - Default: true.
+  - Purpose: Enables or disables the frontend.
+When disabled, Memos will not serve the frontend.
+You can deploy the frontend separately and set this flag to false.

 - **metric (--metric):**
   - Value: Boolean (true/false).